cmoscofian/meliponto/readme.md

         }
     },
     "holidays": [
-        "string <dd-mm-yy>"
+        "string <d-m-yy>"
     ]
 }
 ```

 # **TO-DO's**:
-[x] ~~Create a functionality to retrieve punches~~
+- [x] ~~Create a functionality to retrieve punches~~
-[ ] Create gard command to allow punch on-gard specifically
+- [x] ~~Create gard command to allow punch on-gard specifically~~
-[ ] Delete a punch by ID
+- [ ] Delete a punch by ID
-[ ] Iteractivelly asks if should delete old punch or skip punching the new or keeping both
+- [ ] Iteractivelly asks if should delete old punch or skip punching the new or keeping both
-[ ] Allow to pass a path to config file as a flag (flexible)
+- [ ] Allow to pass a path to config file as a flag (flexible)
-[ ] Approve a closed month
+- [ ] Approve a closed month
-[ ] Create week command to allow punch a full-week at once
+- [ ] Create week command to allow punch a full-week at once
-[ ] Create month command to allow punch a full-month at once
+- [ ] Create month command to allow punch a full-month at once